 Joel was very popular, especially among girls.
 He loved music and had graduated from vocational school as an audio technician.
 He ran a nightclub that had become all the rage among young people.
 It had to be closed after his death.

-Among those who also perished were his nephew, Juan Mario Gutiérrez, his brother-in-law, Ernesto Loureiro, his aunt and uncle, Estrella and Eduardo Suárez, his uncle by marriage, Fidencio Ramel Prieto, his cousin, Omar Rodríguez and his cousin Eliecer Suárez Plasencia with his wife, María Miralis Fernández, and daughter Xicdy.
-His older sister.
-María Victoria. survived.
+Among those who also perished were his nephew, Juan Mario Gutiérrez, his brother-in-law, Ernesto Loureiro, his aunt and uncle, Estrella and Eduardo Suárez, his uncle by marriage, Fidencio Ramel Prieto, and two cousins -Omar Rodríguez and Eliecer Suárez Plasencia, who died with his wife, María Miralis Fernández, and their daughter Xicdy.
+His older sister, María Victoria, survived.

-Ernesto Alfonso Loureiro Age: 25.
+Ernesto Alfonso Loureiro

+Age: 25.
 Born September 24, 1968.

-Resident of San Sebastián # 115 esquina a Aquacate.
+Resident of San Sebastián # 115 esquina a Aguacate.
 Guanabacoa.
 Ciudad Habana

-The second to last of five siblings, he attended technical school and, after finishing his three year mandatory military service, worked as the administrator at a grocery store.
+After finishing his three-year mandatory military service, worked as the administrator at a grocery store.
 His stepson, Juan Mario Gutiérrez García, and his brother-in-law Joel García Suárez also perished.
 His wife, María Victoria García Suárez, survived.